ains/tagGIT/README.md

 Welcome to the tagGIT repository.

-tagGIT lets you draw and export a Git repository to generate your desired Contribution Graph
+tagGIT lets you draw and export a Git repository to generate your desired Contribution Calendar.
+There's a hosted version over at [http://taggit.ains.co](http://taggit.ains.co) if you want to have a play.

 Getting Started
 ====